-At St. Theresa Mission Hospital – Kiirua we have a specialized Unit that provides comprehensive and continuous care for patients who are critically ill and injured.
+At St. Theresa Mission Hospital – Kiirua we have a specialized Unit (with 5 ICU beds and 8 HDU beds) that provides comprehensive and continuous care for patients who are critically ill and injured.
 This forms the ICU/HDU unit of the hospital.

 The ICU caters for the very sick patients who are are in need of the following services.

 - Those that need very close monitoring of vitals and parameters including invasive monitoring.

 - Patients with unstable hemodynamics.